marcelovani/movie_catalog/README.md

-  3 - Make sure you have a symlink on Drupal core folder to api.php inside profiles/movie_catalog i.e. Run this from the Drupal core folder: ln -s profiles/movie_catalog/api.php
+  3 - Make sure you have a symlink on Drupal core folder to api.php inside profiles/movie_catalog i.e. Run this from the Drupal core folder: ln -s profiles/movie_catalog/api.php This symlink should be automatically created by the install script.

   4 - You can try if the configuration of 3 and 4 works by visiting your site domain /api/imdb/movie/add You should get this response: {"result":{"result":"It Works!"}}